 How to set up a Facebook A/B test

-Facebook's Ad Manager update makes it easier than ever to split test ads within your campaign.
+Facebook's Ads Manager update makes it easier than ever to split test ads within your campaign.

 Facebook will measure the success of each ad set and declare a winner.
-After an initial Facebook ad testing round is complete, you'll get a notification email containing the results.
+After the test is complete, you'll get a notification email containing the results.
 You can also view results in the Experiments section of Ads Manager.

 Using third-party tools